ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This MUST NOT include pure ACK packets.
 It SHOULD include spurious retransmissions that have been acknowledged as delivered.

+C.lost: The total amount of data marked as lost so far over the lifetime of the transport connection C.

 C.inflight: The connection's best estimate of the number of bytes outstanding in the network.
 This includes the number of bytes that have been sent and have not been acknowledged or